 Donna Craig DVM, CHPV

-Donna Clifton Craig is not exactly a native of anywhere, having lived in over 10 US states and traveled extensively during her Navy days.
-She does however claim roots in Florida and is a diehard Florida Gator fan no matter where she may be.
-She has always had a strong connection to animals since a child, and the interest in the weirder pets started with an iguana when she was about 12 years old.
-From there any animal in need of attention was deserving of her care.
-She knew from a young age that she wanted to be a veterinarian but ended up taking the more scenic route of getting to that achievement.
+Donna Clifton Craig is not exactly a native of anywhere, having lived in over 10 US states and traveled extensively during her days in the US Navy.
+She does, however, claim roots in Florida and is a diehard Florida Gator fan regardless of where she is.
+She has always had a strong connection to animals since a child and the interest in the weirder pets started with an iguana when she was 12 years old.
+From there, any animal in need of attention was deserving of her care.
+She knew from a young age she wanted to be a veterinarian though ended up taking a more scenic route in achieving that goal.

-Since becoming a veterinarian in 2002, Donna has lived/worked in Portland, OR, Tampa, FL, Morganton, NC and finally relocated to Melbourne, FL in June of 2012.
-In about 2015, Donna saw a growing trend in requests for end of life care for pets.
-She joined the International Association of Animal Hospice and Palliative Care and in 2018 became one of a handful of veterinary professionals worldwide certified in Hospice and Palliative Care.
-As Outback Mobile Vet continues to grow, she hopes to expand capacity staffing to provide round the clock care for pets in need from the golden senior years all the way through the end of life.
-She currently owns 2 dogs (Maya and Amala) and 3 cats (Cardamom, Eiryk and Godric).
+Since becoming a veterinarian in 2002, Donna has lived/worked in Portland, OR, Tampa, FL, Morganton, NC and finally relocated to Melbourne, FL, in June of 2012.
+In about 2015 Donna saw a growing trend in requests for end-of-life care for pets.
+She joined the International Association of Animal Hospice and Palliative Care and in 2018 became one of the first of a handful of veterinary professionals with certification in Hospice and Palliative Care.

 Outback Mobile Vet